Default Networking Setup

 Each new project includes:

-- Subnets - One subnet per zone, each with its own private IP address range for VM-to-VM communication
+- Subnets - One subnet per zone, each with a public IPv6 GUA block and, if dual-stack, its own private IP address range for VM-to-VM communication.

 How the components work together